 Environmental Engineer Jobs in USA with Visa Sponsorship

 Environmental engineers are sponsored at engineering consultancies, energy companies, and manufacturing firms including AECOM, WSP, Jacobs, ExxonMobil, Dow, and Tesla for roles in remediation design, air quality permitting, water treatment, and environmental compliance that require environmental or civil engineering degrees.
-H-1B classification is straightforward because the role clearly qualifies as a specialty occupation, and IIJA infrastructure funding, PFAS remediation mandates, and EPA regulatory expansion are driving demand that exceeds domestic workforce capacity.
+H-1B visa classification is straightforward because the role clearly qualifies as a specialty occupation, and IIJA infrastructure funding, PFAS remediation mandates, and EPA regulatory expansion are driving demand that exceeds domestic workforce capacity.

 See All Environmental Engineer JobsOverview

-Showing 5 of 7,160+ environmental engineer jobs
+Showing 5 of 4,743+ Environmental Engineer jobs

 Have you applied for this role?